-- Long and Short Term Borrowing Total debt outstanding on the balance sheet on 31 March 2014 is £10.812m, split between long term debt (repayable within periods beyond one year) and short term (repayable within one year).
-The "fair value" of the total debt has been calculated by PWLB as £11.889m.
-Since the whole of the Council's debt is held with the Public Works Loans Board (PWLB), for which there is no comparable lender, the "fair" value is deemed to be the sum that would fall due for payment, given the prevailing early repayment discount rates, on 31 March 2014. - (ii) Long and Short Term Creditors Operational creditors are financial instruments of short duration, with no formal effective interest rate, and are required to be valued at their original amounts, ie. the carrying amount is a reasonable approximation of fair value.
-Long term creditors are represented by grants received in advance of £1.513m.
-Short-term creditors outstanding at 31 March 2014, which are classed as financial instruments, totalled £1.772m.
+- (i) Long and Short Term Borrowing Total debt outstanding on the balance sheet on 31 March 2015 is £9.813m, split between long term debt (repayable within periods beyond one year) and short term (repayable within one year), which includes accrued interest.
+The "fair value" of the total debt has been calculated by PWLB as £12.966m.
+However, since the whole of the Council's debt is held with the Public Works Loans Board (PWLB), for which there is no comparable lender, the "fair" value is deemed to be the sum that would fall due for payment, subject to the prevailing early repayment discount rates, on 31 March 2015. - (ii) Long and Short Term Creditors Operational creditors are financial instruments of short duration, with no formal effective interest rate, and are required to be valued at their original amounts, ie. the carrying amount is a reasonable approximation of fair value.
+Long term creditors are represented by grants received in advance of £1.013m.
+Short-term creditors outstanding at 31 March 2015, which are classed as financial instruments, totalled £2.102m.